James-S-B/interactive-rebasing/README.md

 # interactive-rebase-demo

+Will use rebase command to clean up history

 Let's take this absurd commit history and use interactive rebase to clean things up!

 The initial commit log: